Michael Balcon: Balcon and Hitchcock

 In 1924, he and Graham Cutts founded Gainsborough Pictures, which he presided over for twelve years, as director of production for Gaumont-British from 1931.
 During this time, Balcon oversaw Alfred Hitchcock's very first production titled The Pleasure Garden.
 The film was followed by Hitchcock's The Lodger: A Story of the London Fog as well as The Ring showing that Hitchcock's talent was growing and diversifying.
 At first, Balcon was doubtful about 'The Lodger' but after a re-edit by Ivor Montagu, he became confident in the production.

-Balcon's independence had eroded and Gainsborough became an extension of the Gaumont Film Company.
+Balcon's independence had eroded and Gainsborough became an extension of Gaumont-British.
 Still, between 1931 and 1936, Balcon produced a number of classics, including a string of Hitchcock successes, such as The 39 Steps and Man of Aran; directed by Robert J. Flaherty the latter was known as 'Balcon's folly' for going well over budget.

 He also helped individuals escape Nazi Germany as persecution of Jewish citizens increased, including the actor Conrad Veidt, who had starred in his 1934 film Jew Suss.
 By 1936, Gaumont was looking for an entry into the American market.
 Balcon spent several months in the United States forming links with the big Hollywood studios.

 On his return, he found Gaumont in financial ruin and joined MGM-British Studios that November.
 His assistant Edward Black took over the studio.
 The year and a half Balcon spent at MGM British was a trying period for Balcon, who clashed frequently with studio head Louis B. Mayer.
 During this period, Balcon lived at 57a Tufton Street, Westminster.
 Today a commemorative plaque marks his former home.